This is Your Body on Stress

 13. On the drive back home, your cortisol levels dip back down, once again triggering your parasympathetic “recovery” system.

-14. As your blood sugar levels dip because your body releases insulin to gobble it up from your system after all that stress, you feel yourself becoming hungry and tired, or maybe even “hangry” until you can get something to eat.
+14. As your blood sugar levels dip because your body released insulin to gobble it up from your system after all that stress, you feel yourself becoming hungry and tired, or maybe even “hangry” until you can get something to eat.

 Stuck in go mode